morbec/bandsintownv3/README.md

 ## Description

-A simple wrapper to call the Bandsintown API.
+A simple (wrapper) npm package to call the Bandsintown API.

 ## How to use: